brianc0710/ClouBirding_app/A2_response_to_criteria.md

 - **Two line description:** A website for uploading photos and videos of wildlife observations, which also allows map-based interaction similar to eBird to explore wildlife data in a given area.
 - **EC2 instance name or ID:** i-0521f2001c19f649b

 (In the Cognito part of the assessment, I was unable to make further progress due to authorization issues (AccessDenied, I can't change into Send email with Amazon SES).
 However, I did complete part of the code and setup.
 To avoid blocking the rest of the implementation, I temporarily hard-coded a working username and password to demonstrate the other functionalities.)
 (username: testuser password: testpass)
+(AccessDenied Proof : acessdenied.png)
 ------------------------------------------------

 ### Core - First data persistence service